Hohner Madcat

-Prince had multiple copies of the Madcat made by other luthiers including Roger Sadowsky.
+Prince had multiple copies of the Hohner made by other luthiers including Roger Sadowsky.
 Some of these were exact replicas, down to the headstock logo.
-It is unknown how many of Prince's Madcats were copies, but Prince continued to tour with his original Madcat.
+It is unknown how many of Prince's Hohners were copies, but Prince continued to tour with his original.
 It is in the collection at Paisley Park and appears in the Prince - Guitar & Bass book.

 Hohner and H.S.
-Anderson both made copies of the Madcat in the wake of Prince's success.
+Anderson both made reissues of the "Mad Cat" in the wake of Prince's success.
 This includes the Hohner "The Prinz" (1984), "TE Prinz" (1990) and the "Artist" and "Artist Elite" (2008) and a H.S.
-Anderson Madcat reissue (2013).
+Anderson Mad Cat reissue (2013).
 These all have variations on the original headstock to get around the lawsuit issue.
 Prince had a Hohner "TE Prinz" in his collection but only ever used his original and reproduction Hohners live.

 References